Updated Spring 2025!

 Kaki Fuku Maru (かきふくまる)

 For a no-fuss oyster meal, head over to Kaki Fuku Maru.
 This little oyster shop is small and can only seat about six customers at a time.
-Since you have to order a drink to sit, most customers just stand outside and eat.
+Since it’s still pretty cramped to sit, most customers just stand outside and eat.
 Kaki Fuku Maru’s specialty is grilled oysters with a variety of toppings.
-Butter garlic is one of my favorites, but I also enjoy the spicy oil, and miso flavors.
+Butter garlic is my favorite, but I also enjoyed the spicy oil and miso flavors.

-Compared to the oyster huts in Itoshima where you can get ~12 oysters for ¥1,000, the prices on Miyajima are unfortunately much, much higher.
-Nevertheless, if you are on the island, I still recommend grabbing an oyster or two and enjoying their salty freshness.
+Compared to the oyster huts in Itoshima, where you can get ~12 oysters for ¥1,000, the prices on Miyajima are much, much higher.
+Nevertheless, if you are on the island, I still recommend grabbing an oyster or two and enjoying their tasty freshness.

 Taste Fried Momiji Manju

-Momiji Manju is Miyajima’s famous confectionery that is shaped like a maple leaf (which is called momiji in Japanese).
+Momiji Manju is Miyajima’s famous confectionery that is shaped like a maple leaf (called momiji in Japanese).
 This cake-like dessert is traditionally made with a red bean paste filling, but many stores sell an assortment of other fillings like custard, apple, chocolate, and chestnut.

-Hakataya on Omotesando Shopping Street takes the traditional Momiji Manju one step further by serving it deep-fried!
+Hakataya on Omotesando Shopping Street (as well as several other shops) takes the traditional Momiji Manju one step further by serving it deep-fried!
 They call this version Miyajima Jakee.

-The added crunchy exterior and steaming filling make for a snack that is better than the original in my opinion.
-Warning: Be VERY careful when eating as the insides come piping hot.
+The added crunchy exterior and steaming filling make for a snack that is better than the original, in my opinion.
+My favorite flavor is the peach!
+Warning: Be VERY careful when eating, as the insides can be piping hot.

 Stroll in Momijidani Park